Business automation can take many forms and there are various tools you can use, to make your business more efficient.

 Making sure, that all your bills and invoices are paid on time is essential if you want to avoid irate suppliers.
 Or even late payment penalties!

 To make it easier and save yourself some time every month, for certain recurring payments you can set up direct debits and standing orders with your bank – both to make payments and accept them.
-You can even integrate direct debit setup into your website.
+You can even integrate a direct debit setup into your website.

 But why not use automation in as many areas of your day-to-day business operations as possible?
 This will increase your own and your teams’ productivity.